timonrieger/database-service/README.md

     ```

 3. Set up environment variables:
-    Create a `.env` file in the root directory and add your configuration settings.
+    Copy the `.env.example` file in the root directory to `.env` and add your configuration settings.
 Use the external database URL provided by your hosting service.
-Ensure that all applications interacting with the database use the same connection string:
+Ensure that all applications interacting with the database use the same connection string.
-    ```env
-    SECRET=your_secret_key
-    DB_URI=your_database_uri
-    ```

 ## Usage